 They appreciated it and soon they were talking and even making musical requests.

 We arrived at the Sarnia Yacht Club just after 2 p.m. on a sunny Sunday afternoon.
 Once we had Summer Wind tied up, “R” and Franco got off the boat and they both walked slowly up the dock and up the stairs on to the solid dry land of the parking lot where they got down on their knees and kissed the ground… promising to never leave it again.
 I think there were tears in their eyes.

 “R” told my dad, “Thanks for the sail, Ray.
 I can’t say I had a lot of fun but I do think I can be quite honest here and tell you that it was something I’ll never forget.”

 These days when “R” and I sip a little 2 a.m. single malt in his hot tub out on the point of Lion’s Head looking out on high over Georgian Bay, and the moon is full and the north wind is blowing we like to put on some Carlos Santana music and talk about that amazing night.
 Then I like to get up out of the tub, walk up to edge of the cliff and declare to the wind and the moon, “Even the man who is pure of heart and says his prayers at night may become a wolf when the wolfbane blooms and the full of the moon is bright!”

 Then I bellow as loudly as I can....
 "Aaaaa ooooohhhh!"

-As Jane Fonda might say, “It’s the most fun you can have with your clothes on.”
+As I once heard Jane Fonda describe being with Ted Turner when their team won the World Series, “It’s the most fun you can have with your clothes on.”